 Residential, commercial, and industrial solar projects that are two years old or less, are eligible for a significant tax rebate.
 Projects that are started later in this timeline will still be eligible for a rebate, but the value will be less.

-Both property owners and companies that install solar power will be glad to find out about this extension.
-This more or less guarantees a stable price on solar components, definitely over the course of the next year, but hopefully longer!
+Both property owners and companies that install solar power will be glad to find out about this extension which more or less guarantees a tangible drop in the cost of solar panels at least for the near future – definitely over the course of the next year, but hopefully longer!

 Experts predict greater efficiency for what you pay for your installation within the next year or two, and tax credits are one of a few great reasons to start generating your own electricity!